damax-solutions/api-auth-bundle/Resources/doc/installation.md

 $ composer require damax/api-auth-bundle
 ```

-If you plan to store API keys with _Doctrine_, then run:
+If you plan to store API keys in database, then run:

 ```bash
 $ composer require doctrine/dbal